 All visitors must report to the office upon arrival and receive a visitor's pass.
-Parents are always welcome in the school building.
-It is encouraged to call ahead to schedule any visits.
+Parents are always encouraged to be involved in school activities and events.
+Parents wishing to visit classrooms for birthday parties or other reasons must coordinate those times with the classroom teacher in advance.
 Younger children, relatives, or friends of students are generally not allowed to visit school during class time.
-Visitors may eat lunch with students on a limited basis and be subject to all rules during the lunch period.
+Visitors may eat lunch with students as approved by the school principal and be subject to all rules during the lunch period.